haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 !!! note Notification server and Seafile binary package

-    Deploying notification server and **Seafile binary package** on the same server is no longer officially supported.
-You will need to add Nginx rules for notification server properly.
+    Notification server is designed to be work with Docker based deployment.
+To make it work with **Seafile binary package** on the same server is, you will need to add Nginx rules for notification server properly.

 ## Upgrade SeaDoc from 0.8 to 1.0